top of page

 Seth has guest-lectured on metamodernism and other topics (including experimental poetics, higher education, the disciplinary history of English, criminal investigations, and contemporary American politics) at many colleges and universities, including Harvard University, University of Wisconsin at Madison, University of Iowa, Bard College, New England College, Northwestern University, University of Michigan, University of Amsterdam, University of Maine at Farmington, University of Wisconsin at La Crosse, The Pratt Institute, Illinois Wesleyan University, Manhattanville CollegeDrake UniversityMadison College (WI), St. Edward’s University (TX), and Southeastern Community College (IA).

 Pre-college, Seth was an award-winning Spanish student (with six years of study) and Hebrew tutor (with nine years of study); post-college, he took his mandatory doctoral language exam in French.
 During his doctoral program he worked for years teaching English Composition to Chinese foreign nationals at one of the largest university writing centers in the United States.
+In the late 1990s, he became so obsessed with “Cool Cymru” that he tried to teach himself Welsh.

 A lifelong lover of both sports and music, Seth has worked as an award-winning tennis instructor at the historic Cape Cod Sea Camps in Massachusetts; been a member of the Dartmouth Squash Club; and was, in his youth, an all-star soccer and baseball player who played on select, traveling, indoor, and state tournament teams in these sports across 30 seasons of participation combined.
 At Dartmouth College he was an avid golfer; in high school he played in a B’nai B’rith International basketball league.